MRP ₹72

 About Abdine Ointment

 Abdine Ointment belongs to the class of antiseptic and antibiotic drugs, primarily used to treat minor wounds and infections.
-It effectively treats lacerations (deep cut in the skin), abrasions (the first layer of skin is scraped off), diabetic foot ulcers, bedsores, impetigo (red sores on the face), boils or carbuncles and radiation/chemotherapy ulcers.
+It effectively treats lacerations (deep cuts in the skin), abrasions (where the top layer of skin is scraped off), diabetic foot ulcers, bed sores, impetigo (red sores on the face), boils or carbuncles, and radiation/chemotherapy ulcers.
 Abdine Ointment is also used in infection control during post-surgical dressing, post-cosmetic and plastic surgery and post-episiotomy (surgical cut during childbirth) dressing.

 Abdine Ointment is for external use only.
-Abdine Ointment has common side effects as every medicine does.
-These include dry skin, itchiness, burning, redness and irritation at the application site.
-These side effects gradually resolve during the treatment and do not require medical attention.
+The common side effects of Abdine Ointment include dry skin, itchiness, burning, redness and irritation at the application site.
+These side effects typically resolve gradually during treatment and do not require medical attention.
+However, consult the doctor if any of these side effects worsen or persist.

-Brief your medical history to the doctor, if you are allergic to Abdine Ointment or any other medicines.
+Brief your medical history to the doctor, including any allergies to Abdine Ointment or any other medications.
 Let your doctor know if you have an overactive thyroid gland (hyperthyroidism) or thyroid diseases, fits, liver and kidney problems.
 Please tell your doctor if you are undergoing any lithium therapy or treatment involving radioactive iodine.
-Also, consult your doctor if you are pregnant or breastfeeding before using Abdine Ointment.
+Also, consult your doctor if you are pregnant or breastfeeding before using Abdine Ointment to ensure safe use.

 Uses of Abdine Ointment